Updated: Sep 5

 This should make us all pause and think about that for a moment.
 While its a great time to reconnect with family and friends, its also a time to consider the contributions that your team makes to the fabric of your organization.
 Unless you are a one person show, you don’t do it alone.
 You don’t serve your Guests, develop new products, or build your brand by yourself.

-Your team is likely the most attuned to your Guests as well as being the face of your business.
+Your team is likely the most attuned to your customers as well as being the face of your business.

 So think about that as you come out of the long weekend and take the time to celebrate their wins.
 Recognition is an amazing thing for culture and appreciation is like rocket fuel for service.

-The best part about recognition is that it shows real care for your team, and they are likely to turn that care right back around on your Guests.
+The best part about recognition is that it shows real care for your team, and they are likely to turn that care right back around on your customers.

 “One of the deep secrets of life is that all that is really worth doing is what we do for others.” -Lewis Carroll